wp-plugins/catalog/readme.txt

 * Catalog category filtering from the back end for easier management and editing possibilities
 * Quick image display (lightbox) for each product in a category view
 * Product listing feature based on a single or multiple categories
+* Pagination support for placing specific amount of products per page.

 Upgrade to [WordPress Catalog Pro](http://web-dorado.com/products/wordpress-catalog.html) to add features: